-If you are new to Memorial, you can access the available orientation resources by logging into your Brightspace account and accessing the MUN 101 site in your list of courses.
+If you are new to Memorial, you can access orientation resources by logging into your Brightspace account and accessing the MUN 101 site in your list of courses.

 If you require additional information or have any questions about your technical compatibility, please contact our Support Centre.

 We use our social media channels to communicate timely, relevant and important information, such as:

 - Service interruptions (weather, technical issues, etc.)